HL7/cdmh/input/pagecontent/background.md

 * Well-defined semantics of BRIDG makes it easier for others to understand the data.
 * Allows for converting from a single intermediary models to any number of CDMs, which can be done once centrally thus reducing any burden on the data partners.
 * Allows for converting results from the data partners to a common model from where it can be mapped and translated to other formats including FHIR.
+* BRIDG formats are already in use for submission of data to FDA.

 In the current phase of the project, BRIDG was chosen as the intermediary model to gain experience with the overall project and its implementation.
 In future phases, FHIR may be considered for playing the role of the intermediary model.